by Jerry W. Thomas

-Big egos (creative egos, client egos, research egos, and agency egos) are barriers to the creation of effective advertising, because big egos tend to substitute wish and emotion for thinking, reasoning, and objectivity.
-If your agency (or your client) is unwilling to make creative adjustments—based upon objective consumer feedback—to improve the creative product, then you have the wrong agency (or the wrong client).
+- Big egos (creative egos, client egos, research egos, and agency egos) are barriers to the creation of effective advertising, because big egos tend to substitute wishes and emotions for thinking, reasoning, and objectivity.
+If your agency (or your client) is unwilling to make adjustments to improve the creative product—based upon objective consumer feedback—then you have the wrong agency (or the wrong client).

 Test your advertising.
 Show it to members of your target audience and see how they react.
 No one (not the client, the agency, or the researcher) is smart enough to know how consumers will perceive and react to a given commercial.
 If you can’t afford one of the advertising-testing services, test it yourself.
 Show the new commercial and a couple of old ones, and ask some consumers which one would most influence their interest in buying the brand.
 If you can’t afford that, then ask your spouse what he/she thinks of your advertising.
-(The latter method is surprisingly accurate, but often leads to a messy divorce).
+(The latter method is surprisingly accurate, but beware it can lead to a messy divorce.)

 “Sticking with” and learning a testing system is more important than which system you select.
 No testing system is perfect.
 No testing system can be used blindly.
 A large dose of intelligent human judgment must always be incorporated into the advertising-evaluation process.

 If budgets permit, test at the rough, as well as the finished, stages of creative development.
-Once you’ve spent $900,000 producing finished commercials, you might not be very open to research that questions the effectiveness of those commercials.
+Once you’ve spent $900,000 producing a finished commercial, you might not be very open to research that questions the effectiveness of that commercial.
 Testing at the rough stage can help you refine the creative before spending the big dollars on production.
-The more rough executions you evaluate, the greater the probability that the winning execution will be effective.
+The more early-stage executions you evaluate, the greater the probability that the winning execution will be effective.

-Be sure your advertising puts enough emphasis upon the brand name so that the audience will remember it, don’t forget to give buyers some positive information about your product (i.e., a reason to purchase), and don’t forget to pretest your advertising.
+Be sure your advertising puts enough emphasis upon the brand name so that the audience will remember it.
+Don’t forget to give buyers some positive information about your product (i.e., a reason to purchase), and, last but not least, don’t forget to pretest your advertising.
 Good luck!

 About the Author